Unthrottled/ultra-marathon/content/accomplishments/c_theperfecttheme.md

 </details>

-I think one of the reasons that dark themes are so prevalent, is not because are light themes are blinding, but because they can be colorful.
+I think one of the reasons that dark themes are so prevalent, is not because are light themes are awful, but because they can be colorful.
 White, by definition, reflects all wavelengths of light, therefore is all colors.
 I re-learned that fact, because it is hard to make any light theme _colorful_.
-Text is hard to read if it is not dark and dark text is cannot be as vibrant.
-However, that is not the case for dark themes, because the base lacks color.
-So it allows for the lexical syntax highlighting to really _pop_ against the background.
+Text is hard to read if it is not dark.
+Dark text cannot be vibrant shades.
+However, that is not the case for dark themes, since the base lacks color.
+It allows for the lexical syntax highlighting to really _pop_ against the backdrop.
 You might have picked up that most of my favorite themes have either a neon blue, green, or teal.
 I like the contrast and have noticed that trend in my most recent themes.
 It looks good in my opinion.

 Another thing that I am aware of, is that I will always be subject to the [recency bias](https://en.wikipedia.org/wiki/Recency_bias).
-Mostly because my more recent themes where created by an author with more skills, that those of the Alex that made the past themes.
-My skill get better over time, therefore the more recent themes will be more pleasant.
+Mostly because the more recent themes where created by an author with more skills, than those made by distant past Alex.
+My skills get better over time, making the more recent themes will be more pleasant.

-Anyways, I do not see myself stopping making themes anytime soon.
+I do not see myself stopping theme creation anytime soon.
 I normally am satisfied for about a month, then I want to get back into the creative process again.
 This project has gotten to a point, where I will refuse any opportunity that will not allow me to use any JetBrains products to develop software.
 However, I am doing my best to cover all of my bases.
-My waifus should not be all put in a single basket.
+Just wanting to avoid putting all my eggs in a single basket.
 Which is why I have expanded my themes across [many platforms](https://doki-theme.unthrottled.io/products).
 Just in case I ever find myself in a position where I have to use foreign tools, I still have my anime girls.